-During this pregnancy, I’ve been educating myself on how to move and workout safely because being active just makes me so happy!
+During this pregnancy, I’ve been educating myself on how to move and workout safely.
+I do this because being active just makes me so happy!
 To be clear, there are certain activities I’ve had to put on the backburner or modify, but I’ve been continuing with the activities that I can do and this has helped me enjoy being pregnant so much more.
 By staying active and doing the things I love I feel more like a whole person and have been able to shed the expectation that being pregnant requires me to sacrifice my desires.

 My biggest piece of advice if you’re looking to create a similar pregnancy experience is to seek out a support system that includes health care professionals (ie. physiotherapists, trainers, midwives, doctors) that support your goals and how you want to live your life while pregnant.
 By having these professionals in your back pocket you can ask questions and seek guidance on how to safely do the things that bring you joy.